snaplet/docs-old/docs/transformations/01-introduction.md

 }
 ```

-When a snapshot is captured the `email` columns are transformed to the value "my-new-email@example.org," which is fine, but you probably want to transform those values into something dynamic?
+When a snapshot is captured the `email` column is transformed to the value "my-new-email@example.org," which is exactly what we wanted, but you probably want to generate a bunch of emails so the data looks realistic.

-Which is exactly where `@snaplet/copycat` helps, it's a JavaScript package that generates deterministic fake values, by supplying an input (the original email address) it returns the same static value (a new email address).
-Which is great for testing!
+That's where `@snaplet/copycat` comes in!
+It's a library that generates deterministic fake values: By supplying an input _(the original email address),_ copycat returns a static value (a fake email address).
+As long as the input remains the same, the output will remain the same.

+Example:

 ```js
 // .snaplet/transformations.js